anujossbajs/Spring-Boot/library/HELP.md

 ### Getting Started
 This is a library application which can add book details.there are options for updating and deleting books. the book details can be viewed by passing id or email too.
+This is a simple application to show spring CRUD operations using hibernate

 ### Tools and technologies used
 java